Bouch04/raspberry-pi-pihole-dns-server/README.md

 # Raspberry Pi Pi-hole DNS Server

 ## Overview
-This project documents the deployment and configuration of a Raspberry Pi–based Pi-hole DNS server used as the primary DNS resolver for a private LAN.
+This project demonstrates the deployment and configuration of a Raspberry Pi–based Pi-hole DNS server used as the primary DNS resolver for a private LAN.

-The system provides network-wide ad blocking, DNS filtering, and improved privacy by controlling outbound DNS queries.
+This system provides network-wide ad blocking, DNS filtering, and improved privacy by controlling outbound DNS queries.

+The deployment improves network privacy, reduces unwanted traffic, and centralizes DNS control across multiple LAN clients.

 All network identifiers and IP addresses have been sanitized for security.